 - No multitasking.
 Make a promise not to multitask and stick to it.

 - Properly secure your kids and pets.
-Make sure everyone is properly buckled in and retrained, not only for their safety, but to prevent distraction.
+Make sure everyone is properly buckled in and restrained, not only for their safety, but to prevent distraction.

 - Program navigation beforehand.
-Before you hit the road, put your designation into your GPS, so you will not be tempted to enter it while driving.
+Before you hit the road, put your destination into your GPS, so you will not be tempted to enter it while driving.

 - Encourage others not to text and drive.
 If you see someone texting and driving, speak up and encourage them to put the phone away.

 - Talk with your employer.
 Let your employer know you need to limit your phone conversations and texting while driving.

 - Refrain from distracting tasks.
 Avoid the temptation of activities such as grooming, reading and applying makeup.